vana-com/VRCs/VRCs/vrc-14.md

 - DLPs could provide kickbacks to companies and researchers paying fees to access their data, or convince random people to run jobs and pay fees without any goal in mind.
 The Vana Foundation will monitor for unusual activity and can ask questions about the commercial motivations behind data access to ensure it's being used for a legitimate use case rather than simply to mine rewards.

 ## Implementation

+**Note: The implementation timeline below reflects the original rollout of this mechanism during Epochs 5-7.
+As of Epoch 8, the protocol transitioned to a direct support model (see Status Update above).**

 During Epoch 5:
 - Release all related VRCs for public comment, including: Data Access VRC, Data Token Standard VRC, This DLP Rewards Alignment VRC, laying out the technical specifications for the transition